 Adjust your chair and sit correctly

 If you tend to sit for long periods of times, we would suggest investing in a good ergonomic chair to support various postures throughout your working day.
 Ergonomic chairs are usually modular and built to your specification e.g extra-deep seats for tall users or a shorter back for smaller users.
 Once you have found your perfect chair, it’s time to set it up correctly to make sure you get all of the benefits of your new chair.
-Download our simple step by step PDF to achieve a comfortable and correct sitting position below.
+Our simple guide will help you to set up your chair correctly.

 Make sure that your screens are at the correct height

 We think this has to be our number one sore neck culprit!
-Making sure that the top of your screen is in-line with your eyebrow stops you from dropping your neck or slouching over to view the screen.
+Making sure that the top of your screen is in-line with your eyebrows stops you from dropping your neck or slouching over to view the screen.
 Then all you need to do is put your arms straight out in front of you.
 Your screen should be an arm’s length away with your fingers able to touch the screen.

 Use your laptop safely

 We know that it’s tempting to pick a comfy spot and work off your laptop when you’re working from home.
 If you are working from a laptop for any period of time we would recommend setting it up on a laptop stand to raise it to eye height and then use a separate wireless keyboard to ensure the screen on the laptop stays at arm’s length.
 Take a look at our guide to working on a laptop safely here.

 Take regular breaks